lactobionicAcid/lactobionicAcid/README_en.md

 I communicate mainly in Chinese and English.

 Most of the time is probably spent playing music games.
 Late at night I occasionally move around the [Meloong-Git/PCL](https://github.com/Meloong-Git/PCL) repository.
-In the future I will learn to program in C# and Visual Basic.

 I recently gave <ruby>NTE<rt>Neverness to Everness</rt></ruby> a try...
 It feels like this game still needs some work... probably.